katur/eegi/dbmigration/README.md

 Genewiz output corresponding to no known clone (due to supposedly empty wells in the sequencing plates) | skipped in database | include in database (so it is clear what these sequences / ab1 files are from)

 **Still to do**
-- After adding empty LibraryWells to the database, fill in the corresponding parent relationships for sequencing wells.
+- After adding empty LibraryStocks to the database, fill in the corresponding parent relationships for sequencing wells.
 - After accounting for empty wells, migrate plates 57-70 using the Google Docs.
 - Add Firoz's resulting clones, once calculated (note that I am not migrating either Hueyling's quality categorization, e.g. BY/GN, or her resulting clone).